sayedimac/myfunc/README.md

 6. Click on the *+ New application setting* again and add a setting named *container* and make the value *images*
 7. You can now publish this app to the function app by either making use of the deployment center (this will create a Github Action file that will essentially use CI/CD) or you simply publish the app from VScode or even from the commandline (Azure CLI) or the Azure functions Core tools command line tools

+## Recently updated the GitHub Actions workflow file to also publish the function app as a container to ghcr.io
+Can be found here: [Container Image](https://github.com/sayedimac/myfunc/pkgs/container/myfunc)